-“While there are a great many landlords who provide excellent accommodation, inevitably there are some who will only respond and make necessary improvements on threat of financial penalties or legal action.
+“While there are a great many landlords who provide excellent accommodation, inevitably there are some who will only respond and make necessary improvements on the threat of financial penalties or legal action.
 With that in mind, I’m delighted that the recent change in policy has improved our effectiveness and ultimately enabled us to take enforcement action against landlords who are letting substandard accommodation.

 “HMO properties have a massive role to play in providing affordable housing to people in Birmingham, particularly as we are in the midst of a national housing crisis.
-However, these properties must also meet building and fire safety standards, be properly regulated, appropriately licensed and ultimately provide good quality housing for citizens who are paying a monthly rent.
-We’ll continue to work closely with the private-rented sector to ensure that people have a broad range of choice of where they live in Birmingham.”
+However, these properties must also meet building and fire safety standards, be properly regulated, appropriately licensed and ultimately provide good quality housing for citizens who are paying monthly rent.
+We’ll continue to work closely with the private rented sector to ensure that people have a broad range of choice of where they live in Birmingham.”

 Back last summer, a Swansea-based Landlord was the rather miffed off recipient of a £54,000 fine, being issued with a penalty due to multiple offenses.

-These included a failure to equip properties with the correct fire safety equipment, either boasting non-existent or faulty fire alarms, fire extinguishers and no clear fire exits.
+These included a failure to equip properties with the correct fire safety equipment, either boasting non-existent or faulty fire alarms, fire extinguishers, and no clear fire exits.

 The initial fine was £90,000.
 However, due to an early ‘guilty’ plea, the penalty was reduced to £54,000.

-David Hopkins, cabinet member for delivery, said: “Landlords in Swansea should take notice of the outcome of this prosecution and understand this council will not sit back and allow some landlords who rent unsafe and badly managed properties to make a profit.”
+David Hopkins, a cabinet member for delivery, said: “Landlords in Swansea should take notice of the outcome of this prosecution and understand this council will not sit back and allow some landlords who rent unsafe and badly managed properties to make a profit.”

 Here in Cardiff, rental activity is incredibly high.
 This is due to many factors.
 From being a university city full of students looking to rent to boasting young professionals coming to Cardiff to gain work experience, Landlords are spoilt for choice when looking for reliable tenants.